kryptx/nexus-cg/GDD.md

 *   **Concept:** Global rule modifications that periodically change throughout the game, forcing players to adapt their strategies.
 *   **Starting Paradigm:** The game begins with one randomly drawn "Genesis Paradigm" card revealed during setup, establishing an initial global rule variant.
-*   **Paradigm Deck:** A separate deck of Paradigm Shift cards exists.
+*   **Paradigm Deck:** A separate deck of Standard Paradigm Shift cards exists, shuffled at the start of the game.
-*   **Triggering Shifts:** Paradigm Shifts are triggered when specific conditions are met.
-Proposal: Shuffle a predetermined number of Paradigm Shift cards into the lower portion (e.g., bottom third) of the main draw deck.
-When a Paradigm Shift card is drawn, it immediately replaces the currently active Paradigm.
+*   **Triggering Shifts:** Paradigm Shifts are triggered immediately when specific game milestones related to Convergence Links are reached.
+Each trigger condition occurs only once per game.
+When triggered, the next card is drawn from the shuffled Standard Paradigm deck and replaces the currently active Paradigm.
+    1.  **First Convergence:** Triggered when the *first* Convergence Link is successfully established between *any* two players.
+    2.  **Universal Convergence:** Triggered when *every* player in the game has established *at least one* Convergence Link.
+(Note: This trigger may never occur if one or more players fail to establish any links).
+    3.  **Individual Completion:** Triggered the *first* time *any* player successfully establishes their final (e.g., 4th) Convergence Link.
+(Note: This trigger may never occur if no player uses all their links).
 *   **Scope of Effects:** The revealed Paradigm Shift card dictates new global rules primarily focused on:
     *   Costs (e.g., Energy for activation, Material for building specific types).
     *   Resource generation or conversion rates.